belenkiy-lab/broadlink_s1c_s2c/README.md

 ## Requirements
 - **Home Assistant version 0.88.0 or higher**.
-- Your S1C Hub needs to have a **Static IP Address** reserved by your router.
+- Your S1C Hub or S2C Hub needs to have a **Static IP Address** reserved by your router.

 ## Installation
 - Copy the files [`custom_components/broadlink_s1c`](custom_components/broadlink_s1c) to your `ha_config_dir/custom_components/broadlink_s1c` directory.